 i Good and services tax

-The Inland Revenue Authority of Singapore published an e-tax guide on goods and services tax (GST) with respect to digital payment tokens on 19 November 2019 (the GST Guide).55
+The Inland Revenue Authority of Singapore published an e-tax guide on goods and services tax (GST) with respect to DPTs on 19 November 2019 (the GST Guide).55

-The GST Guide clarified that with effect from 1 January 2020, the exchange of digital payment tokens for fiat currency or other digital payment tokens (e.g., the exchange of Bitcoin for Ether and the exchange of a digital payment token for Singapore dollars (i.e., an ICO)) will be considered exempt supplies and, accordingly, be exempt from GST.56
+The GST Guide clarified that with effect from 1 January 2020, the exchange of DPTs for other DPTs or fiat currency (e.g., the exchange of Bitcoin for Ether and the exchange of a DPT for Singapore dollars, namely an ICO) would be considered exempt supplies and, accordingly, be exempt from GST.56

-The GST Guide also clarified that the use or provision of digital payment tokens as payment for anything (other than for other digital payment tokens or fiat currency) is disregarded as a supply for GST purposes.
-GST is chargeable only on the supply of goods and services, regardless of whether digital payment tokens are used to purchase goods and services.57
+The GST Guide also clarified that the use or provision of DPTs as payment for anything (other than for other DPTs or fiat currency) is disregarded as a supply for GST purposes.
+GST is chargeable only on the supply of goods and services, regardless of whether DPTs are used to purchase goods and services.57

 The current rate for GST is 7 per cent.